 £60.00 per session

-I offer an initial online discounted session at £40.
+I offer a discounted introductory online session at £50.

 Sessions last for 50 minutes.
-Fees are paid in cash at the session or by bank transfer prior to the session.
+Fees are paid by bank transfer prior to the session.

 Daytime and evening appointments available.
 Online counselling available.